 Asthma affects people of all ages, but it most often starts during childhood.
 In the United States, more than 25 million people are known to have asthma.
 About 7 million of these people are children.

 To understand asthma, it helps to know how the airways work.
 The airways are tubes that carry air into and out of your lungs.
 People who have asthma have inflamed airways.
-This makes them swollen and very sensitive.
-They tend to react strongly to certain inhaled substances.
+The inflammation makes the airways swollen and very sensitive.
+The airways tend to react strongly to certain inhaled substances.

 When the airways react, the muscles around them tighten.
 This narrows the airways, causing less air to flow into the lungs.
 The swelling also can worsen, making the airways even narrower.
 Cells in the airways might make more mucus than usual.
 Mucus is a sticky, thick liquid that can further narrow the airways.

 This chain reaction can result in asthma symptoms.
 Symptoms can happen each time the airways are inflamed.

 Sometimes asthma symptoms are mild and go away on their own or after minimal treatment with asthma medicine.
 Other times, symptoms continue to get worse.

 When symptoms get more intense and/or more symptoms occur, you're having an asthma attack.
 Asthma attacks also are called flareups or exacerbations (eg-zas-er-BA-shuns).